Snapshot of the Unreached: Nomadic Peoples

 Though you can slice up the world in many ways, the people-group concept has had a significant impact on mission work for the last 50 years or so.
 Of course, it builds on ideas that go back much further—even to the book of Genesis in the Bible.

 In 1982, a group of mission leaders came together for a meeting sponsored by the Lausanne Movement and the Evangelical Fellowship of Mission Agencies.
-Their goal was to bring greater clarity and definition to the remaining missionary task.
+They aimed to bring greater clarity and definition to the missionary task.
 A few basic definitions emerged that still shape the way we work today:

 • A people group is “a significantly large grouping of individuals who perceive themselves to have a common affinity for one another because of their shared language, religion, ethnicity, residence, occupation, class or caste, situation, etc., or combinations of these.”